 How Much Does Long Term Disability Usually Pay?

-If you have long-term disability (LTD) insurance and you become unable to work, the insurance company will pay you part of the salary or wages that you earned before becoming disabled.
+If you have long-term disability (LTD) insurance and can no longer work because of a disability, the insurance company will pay you a percentage of the salary or wages you earned before becoming disabled.
+Most people have group LTD coverage provided through their employers (and regulated by ERISA), but you can buy your own individual LTD policy directly from an insurance company.

 How Much Will My LTD Benefit Be?

-You should check your policy's summary plan description or speak with your company's human resources department for specific information about your plan's benefits.
+Check your policy's summary plan description or speak with your company's human resources department for specific information about your LTD plan limits and how benefit payments are calculated.

 Other Factors That Can Influence Your LTD Payment